-The levels of sustainability of the two strategic brownfield sites when compared with the next ranked site also highlights the sustainability challenges which persist in building on greenfield land.
+The levels of sustainability of the two strategic brownfield sites when compared with the next best ranked site also highlights the sustainability challenges which persist in building on greenfield land.
 However, sites that would result in extensions of the town and conurbations also feature highly in the matrix at Table 9 even though this would result in the development of greenfield land.
 This in itself indicates that the location of potential housing allocations also has a strong bearing on levels of sustainability in general, primarily based around their proximity - or otherwise - to existing services, facilities and sources of employment.
-The potential allocation south-west of Kirk Hallam (SGA25) performs particularly well despite its greenfield status primarily because of its location adjacent to the town (in this instance, llkeston).
+The potential allocation south-west of Kirk Hallam (SGA25) performs particularly well despite its greenfield status primarily because of its location adjacent to the town (in this instance, Ilkeston).
 When compared with other greenfield sites SGA25 performs particularly well, largely because of the associated delivery of a proposed relief road that would be a unique requirement of infrastructure of any allocation at this location.

 The issue of scale also appears to play a consistent role in determining the levels of sustainability displayed by a site option through the appraisal process.
 A larger site resulting in a significant expansion of population in the locality results in generally positive effects on objectives relating to housing, the economy and retail.
 Additionally, larger sites are more likely to accommodate services, facilities and more expansive areas of green and open space provision internally, resulting in positive effects on a wide range of sustainability objectives through delivering such enhancements.
-However, this pattern is not unceasing; in the case of the Hopwell Hall site (SGA27), its vastness ensures the resulting negative effects on the environmental related sustainability objectives generally counterbalance positive effects the site achieves in those sustainability objectives considered above.
+However, this pattern is not unceasing; in the case of very large sites, their vastness ensures the resulting negative effects on the environmental-related sustainability objectives usually counterbalance positive effects the site achieves in those sustainability objectives considered above.

-Overall, assessment of the 25 SGA sites, each of which has been viewed as a potential option to help the Council address its Plan-wide housing requirements, has followed a comprehensive approach in evaluating whether the sites achieve general sustainability against the 16 sustainability objectives.
-The wide variance between the assessed most and least sustainable sites (spanning scores between +38 and -26) demonstrates a stark disparity in site characteristics and conditions across the portfolio of SGAs.
+Overall, the wide variance between the assessed most and least sustainable sites (spanning scores between +38 and -26) demonstrates a stark disparity in site characteristics and conditions across the portfolio of SGAs.
 As explained by 2.4, the scoring method employed by SA2 and SA3 has contributed to the wide variation of scores awarded to individual sites.
-This has helped the Council gain a more detailed understanding of the relative strengths and weaknesses of all 25 sites, providing valuable insight into their respective attributes as shown by Table 9.